patience4711/RPI-APS-inverters/README.md

 # RPI-APS-inverters
-A software for a raspberry pi zero to read the production of aps inverters yc600 and qs1.
-I should mention that the basics (the zigbee communication) has been reverse engineered by others who shared their results here: https://github.com/Koenkk/zigbee2mqtt/issues/4221<br>A very important detail is the software running on the zigbee module, developped by @kadzsol.
+A software for a raspberry pi zero to read the production of APS inverters yc600 and qs1.
+I should mention that the basics (the zigbee communication) has been reverse engineered by others who shared their results here: https://github.com/Koenkk/zigbee2mqtt/issues/4221<br>
+A very important detail is the software running on the zigbee module, developped by @kadzsol.

 This project is intended for reading APS Systems inverters.
 The program can pair and poll YC600 and QS1 inverters, up to 9 pieces.
 The read values are:
 - displayed on a web page